dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 (Record number example)**

 A.
-Making sure MET can read GRIB2 data.
+Make sure MET can read GRIB2 data.
 Plot the data from that GRIB2 file by running:

 .. code-block:: none